NavigationContentFooter

 Container Registry

-Container Registry is the place where your images are stored before being deployed, we recommend using Scaleway Container Registry for optimal integration.
-Migration guide.
+Container Registry is the place where your images are stored before being deployed.
+We recommend using Scaleway Container Registry for optimal integration.
+See the migration guide for full details.

 CRON trigger

-A CRON trigger is a mechanism used to automatically invoke a Serverless Function at a specific time on a recurring schedule.
+A CRON trigger is a mechanism used to automatically invoke a Serverless Container at a specific time on a recurring schedule.

 It works similarly to a traditional Linux cron job, using the * * * * * format, and uses the UTC time zone.
 Refer to our cron schedules reference for more information.